Confessions of a Grocery Addict

 Instructions

-Allow to cool in the muffin tin for about 10 minutes, then remove muffins to a wire cooling rack to continue to cool.
+Cool in the pan for 5-10 minutes, then transfer to a wire rack to continue cooling.

 Notes